1031 CL Amsterdam

 Over the past 12 months we have worked with a group of thirty young people from Burundi living as refugees in Mahama camp, Rwanda.
 A team of MwB trainers from Rwanda, Israel and the Netherlands have led them through our course of Community Music Leadership, to become leaders in their community using musical and nonviolent approaches.
 During this period, they stepped into the role, leading music workshops with an astonishing 35,000 young people in Mahama refugee camp.

-Your donation can support Community Music Leaders to work with 1000s of vulnerable refugee children in Rwanda.
+Your donation can support Community Music Leaders to work with thousands of vulnerable refugee children in Rwanda.
 They use music to bring an experience of community, safety, creativity and joy to children who too often face isolation, danger, stagnation and sadness.

 We want to take this opportunity to celebrate a group of African children who we work with in Rwanda.
 These young Rwandans volunteer their time every single week to give support to 100s of vulnerable children through dance, song, instruments, games and musical activities.